Supervisor/supervisor/README.txt

 FAQ

   My program never starts and supervisor doesn't indicate any error:
-  Make sure the "x" bit is set on the executable file you're using the command against.
+  Make sure the "x" bit is set on the executable file you're using in the command= line.

   How can I tell if my program is running under supervisor?
 Supervisor and its subprocesses share an environment variable "SUPERVISOR_ENABLED".
 When a process is run under supervisor, your program can check for the presence of this variable to determine whether it is running under supervisor (new in 2.0).

+Reporting Bugs

+  Please report bugs at http://www.plope.com/software/collector .

 Author Information